Teachers

 Teacher/Director

 Yvonne is immensely passionate about Italian literature, cinema and opera which she enjoys sharing with her students.
-She enjoys exploring regional Italian culinary traditions, but prefers to leave the cooking to her husband.
+She enjoys exploring regional Italian culinary traditions but prefers to leave the cooking to her husband.

-Claudia Scotellaro
+Claudia Scotellaro (associate member)

-Eva Perricone
+Eva Perricone (associate member)

-Her focus is on creating a supportive and engaging learning environment for students.
-Eva is also the owner of an agriturismo which embodies the spirit of sustainability as well as farm to table dining, nestled in the beauty of the Sicilian countryside and not far from the enchanting baroque town of Noto.
-Eva is also involved in organizing conversations classes and is actively involved in Italian cultural initiatives in Melbourne.
+Eva is part of the Vivilocal team and the owner of an agriturismoMarianeddi” which embodies the spirit of sustainability as well as the philosophy of farm to table dining.
+Nestled in the beauty of the Sicilian countryside and not far from the enchanting baroque town of Noto, Marianeddi, offers a taste of the Sicilian way of Life.